motinxyz/mern-auth/codebase_explanations.md

     *   **Database Connection (`@auth/database/index.js`):**
         *   `connectDB()` is called to establish a connection to MongoDB using Mongoose.
         *   It uses the `dbURI` and `dbName` from the `config` package.
+        *   A retry mechanism with exponential backoff is implemented, using `config.dbMaxRetries` and `config.dbInitialRetryDelayMs`.
         *   Mongoose connection events (`connected`, `error`, `disconnected`) are logged using the application's logger.
-        *   If the connection fails, an error is logged, and the application exits.
+        *   If the connection fails after all retries, a `DatabaseConnectionError` is thrown.
     *   **Email Service Initialization (`@auth/email/index.js`):**
         *   `initEmailService()` is called to set up the Nodemailer transport and configure the Circuit Breaker for email sending.
         *   It verifies the SMTP connection on startup (except in test environments).
 If verification fails, it throws an `EmailServiceInitializationError`.